 31. Take advantage of credit card rewards

 If you are a responsible consumer, then you should feel comfortable using credit cards.
 Most companies offer reward points or cash-back rewards for using their cards.
+An example is the Tangerine Money-Back Credit Card, which I use on a daily basis.
 You can save yourself quite a bit of money using cash back or reward points.
 As long as you can pay off your balance on time to avoid late fees, you should use a card to pay for your everyday expenses.
 The pros of using credit cards will most definitely outweigh the cons.

 32. Get discounted gift cards online